How To Franchise Your Business: A Six-Step Overview

 When you're ready to get your Will notarized (ideally after having it prepared by a legal professional), you have several convenient options:

 Fees vary by location but are typically between $5-$15 per signature for notarizing a Will.
-Some states regulate notary fees, so costs are usually quite reasonable.
+Some states regulate notary fees, so the costs of a Will are usually quite reasonable.
 You'll want to ask a lawyer who knows your state’s laws what the fees are so you can be prepared.

 This is a common concern, but the answer might surprise you.
 A Will may still be perfectly valid and accepted in probate court if it's properly witnessed according to your state's laws.